joshbeckman/andjosh.github.io/about.md

 [Gopod](https://github.com/jbckmn/gopod) is a podcast/RSS feed generator written in Go.
 Simple and to the point.

+[Emory](http://myemory.herokuapp.com) is an email memory keeper and parrot.

 [Gauntlet](https://github.com/jbckmn/gauntlet.js) is a wrapper and configuration tool to seamlessly handle multiple Google Analytics accounts on the same page.